Haakooto/lillePy/README.md

   #### import of locals from any python venv
   #### make lp send string into function
   #### find better way of finding usr locals
-  #### read file line by line, determine if locals defined.
+    read file line by line, determine if locals defined.
 Only allow lambdas as functions
   #### make add and mul collapse nicely
-    bare skriv noe helt random
 ### IN-WORK
-  #### basic string-comprehension and recognition | bahjemga
+  #### basic string-comprehension and recognition
+    bahjemga
   #### test
 ### COMPLETE
   #### basicFunctions support